-Over the 3-day conference held in Edinburgh, we will cover everything from pre-hospital, to expedition and military medicine, as well as humanitarian healthcare in crisis situations.
+Over the 2-day online conference, we will cover everything from pre-hospital, to expedition and military medicine, as well as humanitarian healthcare in crisis situations.

 Doctors and medics who decide to work in extreme medicine will have a rewarding and dynamic career that offers plenty of diversity and challenges along the way, but it can be incredibly tough at times and individuals need to ensure they are suited to the job.
 You need to be able to cope with long deployments far away from home and work in situations that may expose you to things that shock you or even threaten your safety.